 Digital transformation is a fundamental reality for businesses today.
-Organisations of all sizes realize that to delay it further is to risk obsolescence.
-And it's up to a company's leadership team to commandeer this evolution while ensuring business continuity and maximising value from new technologies.
-But that takes new ways of thinking about technical debt, the human experience and much more to derive the full benefit of a built-to-evolve organisation.
+Organizations of all sizes realize that to delay it further is to risk obsolescence.
+And it's up to a company's leadership team to commandeer this evolution while ensuring business continuity, and maximizing value from new technologies.
+But that takes new ways of thinking about technical debt, the human experience and much more to derive the full benefit of a built-to-evolve organization.

 What they discovered was surprising and inspiring.
 “By having machine learning develop an algorithm to develop the production line based on location, traffic patterns, we immediately saw a 22 percent productivity boost in the first month right into 36 percent just right after.
 And that's all because we looked at the human element, not just the production element.”